Restricted access zone declared

 Organised tours present a minor concern because their impact is spatially circumscribed and limited in time.
 Furthermore, the tour organisers often collaborate by providing valuable information to their customers about marine conservation, requesting them to keep a code of conduct at sea.

 On the other hand, the uncontrolled behaviour of private boaters is potentially devastating.
-Throughout the past five years we have observed a crescendo of highly concerning behaviour by such type of tourists in the Inner Ionian Sea Archipelago.
-The phenomenon, however, has been quite extreme in 2021, when many visitors had come to specific spots unambiguously to have a “monk seal experience”: searching for seals by boat, entering the water to swim with them, and even entering the caves.
+Throughout the last decade we have observed a crescendo of highly concerning behaviour by such type of tourists in Formicula.
+The phenomenon, however, has worsen in recent years, with many visitors attempt to have a “monk seal experience”: searching for seals by boat, entering the water to swim with them, and even entering the caves.

 Breeding grounds disturbance